sensorium/Mozzi/learn/output/index.markdown

 ### Native (I2S) DAC interface

 On a few platforms (including ESP8266 and ESP32), Mozzi has inbuilt support for interfacing with certain DAC ICs using the I2S interface.
-This interface uses (usually) three pins to transmit audio samples in a digial format:
+This interface uses (usually) three pins to transmit audio samples in a digital format:
  - a bit clock line, usually labelled SCK or BCLK
  - a word clock line, usually labelled WS or LRCLK
  - a data line, often labelled SD, SDATA, SDIN, SDOUT, DACDAT, or similar